jermdavis/SearchIndexBuilder/README.md

   This allows you to attach a debugger if you need to.
 * `-f` / `-fake` (Optional) : Makes the code use a "fake" object as the endpoint proxy class - allowing it to process some data without a connection to Sitecore being possible.
 It generates random results for whatever data is being processed.
+* `-z` / `-ziptype` (Optional) : Allows you to apply zip compression to the config files saved by the tool.
+The default option is `Text` to save a raw text JSON file.
+You can also specify `GZip` to write a raw zip stream, or `Archive` to write a normal zip file containg the config data.
+These options will add appropriate extensions to the config file specified.